giellalt/lang-gle/gle.md

 Na Forainmneacha Éiginnte 		- Indefinite Pronouns (ceachtar, cibé ...)
 Pronominals - words which act like pronouns

+Personal Pronouns

+Emphatic/Contrastive Pronouns

+this is not an independent pronoun - it accompanies an pronoun or noun

+Indefinite Pronouns
-removed Pro from cén as noun complement is needed unlike cé also include Det Art Sg in det-lex for "a shonrú cén dáta" = which
+Interrogative Pronouns (added Feb 05) removed Pro from cén as noun complement is needed unlike cé also include Det Art Sg in det-lex for "a shonrú cén dáta" = which

+Copular DEMONSTRATIVE  See also Determiners

+PREPOSITIONAL PRONOUNS (CONJUGATED PREPOSITIONS)

 * * *